opengeospatial/OGC-Web-API-Guidelines/README.md

 [Follow the discussion on GitHub Issue 13 ](https://github.com/opengeospatial/OGC-Web-API-Guidelines/issues/13)

-Allow the developer to fetch just not all the detail of a resource but select the fields of interest
+Allow the developer to fetch just not all of the detail of a resource but to also select the fields of interest.

 How to design the API to support this?

-Option 1: Integrate into path
+Option 1: Integrate into path:

     /v1/features/highways/A8:(name, geometry)